-The tape advance time is adjustable and can be set to 1, 2, 3, 4, 6, 8, 12, or 24 hours.
+The tape advance time is adjustable and can be set to Auto, 1, 2, 3, 4, 6, 8, 12, or 24 hours.
 It is recommended to use the greatest duration possible while avoiding an automatic advance due to a pressure drop error.
 This will allow for maximum tape usage over time.
 The shorter the advancement period is set, the faster the filter tape will be consumed.
+The "Auto" setting will result in a tape advance only when tape pressure has been exceeded.

-Figure 3-28 The Tape Advance Screen54
+Figure 3-27 The Tape Advance Screen